-On February 10, 2022, our Board of Directors authorized a program to repurchase outstanding common shares in the open market or in privately negotiated transactions, which may include purchases pursuant to Rule 10b5-1 plans or accelerated share repurchases, up to a maximum of \$1 billion.
-We are not obligated to make any purchases and the program may be suspended or discontinued at any time.
+On April 22, 2024, our Board of Directors authorized a new program to repurchase our outstanding common shares in the open market or in privately negotiated transactions, which may include purchases pursuant to Rule 10b5-1 plans or accelerated share repurchases, up to a maximum of \$1.5 billion.
+We are not obligated to make any repurchases, and the program may be suspended or discontinued at any time.
 The share repurchase program does not have a specific expiration date.

-For the years ended December 31, 2023 and 2022, we repurchased 10.4 million and 12.5 million common shares, respectively, at a cost of \$152 million and \$240 million in the aggregate, respectively.
+For the years ended December 31, 2024 and 2023, we repurchased 37.9 million and 10.4 million common shares, respectively, at a cost of \$733 million and \$152 million in the aggregate, respectively.
 The cost of our share repurchases excludes the excise tax due under the Inflation Reduction Act.
-As of December 31, 2023, there was \$608 million remaining under the authorization.
+As of December 31, 2024, there was \$1.4 billion remaining authorization under our active share repurchase program.